USA :: Texas :: Collin County

 Thank you, and keep on keeping on, friends.

-over 2 years agoHey, everyone!
+almost 3 years agoHey, everyone!
 Just two and a half more days until lift-off.
 Hope you have your notes ready, your caffeine well-stocked, and your do-not-disturb signs hung.

 We're having our official kick-off party on Oct 31 11 PM-Nov 1 2 AM to launch some midnight word count at the Denny's in McKinney, off University (280) and the Central Expressway (75).
 You're welcome to come in costume!
 If you want to, you can arrive a little early to get a food order in (remember, it's helpful to buy at least $5 worth of food per person and tip your waitress well, because we want them to keep liking us).